 Franciscan martyr of China.
 He was born at Triora, in Liguria, Italy, in 1760, and became a Franciscan at the age of seventeen.
 John volunteered for the Chinese missions.
 After working in China with great success from 1798, he was arrested, imprisoned, and strangled on February 7.
 John was beatified in 1900.

-In the fourth century a Greek religious romance on the Loves of Cecilia and Valerian, written, like those of Chrysanthus and Daria, Julian and Basilissa, in glorification of the virginal life, and with the purpose of taking the place of the sensual romances of ... continue readingMore Female Saints
+In the fourth century a Greek religious romance on the Loves of Cecilia and Valerian was written in glorification of virginal life with the purpose of taking the place of then-popular sensual romances.
+Consequently, until better evidence is produced, we must conclude ... continue readingMore Female Saints